 Several Input/Output Control Systems are available with DOS, providing macros to handle the following types of I/O: consecutive processing of tape or disk files, indexed sequential access method (for either random or sequential processing of sequentially organized disk files), direct access method (for randomly organized disk files), MICR or OCR input, and telecommunications.
-DOS provides two distinct types of communications support: the Basic Telecommunications Access Method (BTAM), which performs basic line and message control functions, and the Queued Telecommunications Access Method (QTAM), which extends the techniques of IBM's logical Input/ Output Control Systems into the communications environment.
-BTAM requires a minimum of 24K bytes.
+DOS provides two distinct types of communications support: the Basic Telecommunications Access Method (BTAM), which performs basic line and message control functions, and the Queued Telecommunications Access Method (QTAM), which extends the techniques of IBM's logical Input/Output Control Systems into the communications environment.
+BTAM requires a minimum of 24K bytes of core storage, while QTAM requires at least 65K bytes.

 As an optional supplement to DOS, POWER II (Priority Output Writers, Execution Processors, and Input Readers) is a Type III DOS enhancement that adds input reader and output writer capabilities similar to those of the full Operating System.
 In addition to direct spooling capability, POWER II also has optional Remote Job Entry facilities to support up to five batch terminals.
-By overlapping I/O data transcriptions with disk-oriented processing, POWER II can increase the throughput of some DOS installations by up to 40 percent.
-Operating in a dedicated foreground partition, POWER II transcribes all input data from card readers and other low-speed input devices to disk storage and transcribes all output data from disk storage to printers and other output devices.
-Thus, the user's application programs can operate on a disk-to-disk basis for maximum processing efficiency.
-POWER II can support one or two independent batch job streams and up to 26 I/O devices.
+By overlapping I/O data transcriptions with disk-oriented process